 Art practices such as animation, drawing, puppet making, and theatre are thought of as a language exchange.
 Our students are encouraged to speak their “everyday language” and apply it to the elasticity of artistic expression.
 By using the educators experience as a guide rather then an authority we mimic the structure of society in the classroom (punctuality, deadlines) yet modify it simply by being honest.

 Discussion forums are set up within the classroom and through social media networks where students research, learn about the modern art system.
-Then brainstorm how to take art outside of the boundaries of the system and to open it up by bringing creativity into all areas of life.
+Then brainstorm how to take their creativity into all areas of life.

 Imagination therapy was created out of the fear that children were losing their power to imagine.